-- If you are getting error with flashing a ROM in CWM, for instance, you can also try switching to a different recovery (TWRP/PhilZ) and the Status 7 Error should be fixed.
+- If you are getting an error with flashing a ROM in CWM, for instance, you can also try switching to a different recovery (TWRP/PhilZ) and the Status 7 Error should be fixed.

-In many cases, Status 7 error is pops up when the ROM’s updater-script file checks to see if the model of your device is compatible with the ROM you are installing.
+In many cases, Status 7 error pops up when the ROM’s updater-script file checks to see if the model of your device is compatible with the ROM you are installing.
 The specific part of the updater-script is called “asserts”.
 Thus, by removing the asserts condition from the script, you can make it bypass the check that results in Status 7 Error.
-Actually, this is a safety feature but sometimes the ROM developer does make device model specific changes to the script.
+Actually, this is a safety feature but sometimes the ROM developer does make device model-specific changes to the script.
 Here’s how to make the changes to the updater-script: